emitit/emitit.github.io/collections/_projects/2021-01-05-podcaster-design.md

 To successfully understand what opinions people had about Macedonian podcasts, I set out two find these two types of people: podcast enthusiasts and people podcast newbies.
 This way, I would create a good experience both for newbies and for long-time podcast listeners.

 I interviewed 2 people from each group.
-In summary, here’s what I learned
+In summary, here’s what I learned:

 <i>Podcast enthusiasts</i>